 Printer Friendly Version

-DESCRIPTIONEndobronchial valves are synthetic devices that are deployed with bronchoscopy into ventilatory airways of the lung for the purpose of controlling airflow.
-They have been investigated for use in patients who have prolonged broncho-pleural air leaks, as well as an alternative to lung volume reduction surgery (LVRS) in patients with lobar hyperinflation from severe emphysema.
+Endobronchial valves are synthetic devices that are deployed with bronchoscopy into ventilatory airways of the lung for the purpose of controlling airflow.
+They have been investigated for use in patients who have prolonged bronchopleural air leaks, as well as an alternative to lung volume reduction surgery in patients with lobar hyperinflation from severe or advanced emphysema.

-Proper lung functioning is dependent upon a separation between the air-containing parts of the lung and the small vacuum-containing space around the lung called the pleural space.
-When air leaks into the pleural space the lung is unable to inflate resulting in hypoventilation and hypoxemia; this condition is known as a pneumothorax.
-A pneumothorax can result from a variety of processes including trauma, high airway pressures induced during mechanical ventilation, lung surgery, and rupture of lung blebs or bullae which may be congenital or a result of chronic obstructive pulmonary disease (COPD).
+Proper lung functioning is dependent on separation between the air-containing parts of the lung and the small vacuum-containing space around the lung called the pleural space.
+When air leaks into the pleural space, the lung is unable to inflate, resulting in hypoventilation and hypoxemia; this condition is known as a pneumothorax.
+A pneumothorax can result from trauma, high airway pressures induced during mechanical ventilation, lung surgery, and rupture of lung blebs or bullae, which may be congenital or a result of chronic obstructive pulmonary disease (COPD).

 Although an air leak from the lung into the pleural space may seal spontaneously, it often requires intervention.
-Techniques currently employed to attempt air leak closure include the following:
+Techniques currently employed to close air leaks include the following: